 The churches often hold exhibitions of miniature statues of the Passion of Christ, or set up elaborate Last Supper displays.
 Sometimes, you will see the hallways of private houses decorated in liturgical purple, with crucifixes or statues of the Passion on show.

 For processions, the devotees wear costumes of the participants of the drama.
-They are dressed as apostles, Roman soldiers and the executioners of Jesus.
+They are dressed as apostles or Roman soldiers.
 Children often carry replicas of the elements of the Passion – a bag with money, nails, water to wash hands, a crown of thorns, or boards with the final utterances of Jesus.

 The three main statues are those of Christ wearing a crown of thorns, Christ carrying the cross and Veronica holding the cloth with the face of Jesus imprinted on it.
 These images would be familiar to every Catholic through meditations on the stations of the Cross that are done throughout Lent.